roansong/weatherapp/README.rst

 2. Navigate to the byte_orbit folder, which 'contains manage.py'.

 	cd byte_orbit

-3.Ensure that all databases are clean and healthy by running the following commands
+3. Ensure that all databases are clean and healthy by running the following commands

 	python manage.py flush